uliba3/ai-web-chatbot/README.md

 - [License](#license)

 ## Installation
-To install the Gemini Web Chatbot Chrome extension, follow these steps:
+To install the AI Web Chatbot Chrome extension, follow these steps:

 1. Clone or download this repository to your local machine.
 2. Open Chrome and navigate to `chrome://extensions/`.